DemocracyClub/yournextrepresentative/docs/INSTALL.md

 File conversion relies on `pandoc` to turn non-pdf SOPN files into pdf files.
 To install `pandoc`, visit https://pandoc.org/installing.html and follow instructions for Mac OS and Ubuntu.

+_If you have omitted SOPN and are having problems getting the project to run, you may need to follow the SOPN steps._